Lower Your Heirs’ Tax Burden While Legally Avoiding Taxes

 Death Benefit Annuities

 An annuity with a death benefit pays a lump sum to a beneficiary.
 There are also joint-and-survivor annuities that provide a guaranteed income stream to the beneficiary for life.
-Annuities are subject to tax; however, it is possible to structure them to minimize the tax burden to the beneficiary.
+Annuities are subject to tax; however, they can be structured to minimize the tax burden on the beneficiary.

 Retirement Accounts Converted to Roth Accounts

-While this is a plus for the inheritors, it may not be for the account owner.
+Heirs will generally pay tax on any distributions from inherited retirement benefits if they are in a 401(k) or Individual Retirement Account (IRA); if it is a Roth, heirs generally will not have to pay such taxes.
+While this is a plus for the inheritors, converting traditional retirement savings to Roth may not be advantageous for the account owner.
 The account owner may face regular income tax consequences when converting a standard 401(k) or IRA to Roth.

 Real Estate

-- Gift Your Property.
+• Gift Your Property.
 While a generous gift, providing a home to an heir during your lifetime might have negative tax consequences.
-This gift will count toward your lifetime gift tax exemption.
+This gift will count toward your lifetime gift tax exemption, which might not be desirable, depending on the size of your estate.

-- Pass Your Property Down.
-You can leave your home in your will, a living trust, or in some states, a transfer-on-death deed.
+• Pass Your Property Down.
+You can leave your home to your beneficiaries in your will, a living trust, or in some states, a transfer-on-death deed.
 Consider how many heirs you have and their ability to maintain a property.

-Again, these methods may no longer receive a step-up in cost basis.
-Be sure to discuss this at length with an experienced estate planning attorney before making a decision.
+Be sure to discuss this at length with an experienced estate planning attorney before making a decision as to how to proceed.

 Stock Investment Accounts

 Unlike other gifted securities, inherited stocks don’t maintain their original cost basis.
-Upon inheriting a stock, the inheritor receives a step-up in cost basis.
+Upon inheriting appreciated stock, the inheritor usually receives a step-up in cost basis.
 (The stock’s value at the date of death determines the step-up in cost basis.)

 If you have held dividend-producing stocks for a significant amount of time, the cost basis may make selling financially unproductive.
 However, an inheritor with a step-up in cost basis can immediately sell the stock.
 This creates cash flow – without tax consequences.

-Capital gain tax methods are a highly contentious topic in the ongoing debate of inheritance and taxes.
-Often regulations may change without Congress enacting a law, as in the case of IRS Revenue Ruling 2023-02.
-Ensure your strategy is in tax compliance and advantageous to inheritors.
+Capital gain tax optimization methods are a highly contentious topic in the ongoing debate of inheritance and taxes.
+Ensure your strategy is tax-compliant and advantageous to inheritors.
 Review your estate plan routinely to account for any legal changes.

 Estate Planning Attorneys and Tax Planning

-A knowledgeable estate planning attorney can help you legally minimize tax liabilities to your heirs.
+A knowledgeable estate planning attorney can help you legally minimize tax liabilities.
 This is possible by gifting assets during your lifetime, establishing trusts, and leveraging exemptions.
-Tax-advantaged accounts, capital gains tax planning, and other tax-efficient investments like life insurance can minimize taxes to your heirs.
+Tax-advantaged accounts, capital gains tax planning, and other tax-efficient investments, such as life insurance, can help minimize taxes for you and your heirs.

-Further, you can use family and charitable trusts or philanthropic foundations to receive tax benefits.
-There are many creative ways that estate planners can help minimize taxes to your heirs.
+Further, you may use family and charitable trusts or philanthropic foundations to receive tax benefits.
+There are many creative ways that estate planners can help minimize taxes for your heirs.
 Estate planning guidance is key in creating wealth transfer management and tax strategies.

 Seek out an estate planning attorney near you to get personalized advice based on current tax laws and regulations.
 They can work with your tax advisor to create the best outcome for your heirs.